-The derivation of the Michaelis-Menten Rate Equation from the first principles of chemical reactions kinetics; Briggs-Haldane Michaelis-Menten, Lineweaverkinetics.
-Burk and Eadie-Hofstee plots for the determination of enzyme kinetic parameters.
+• The derivation of the Michaelis-Menten Rate Equation from the first principles of chemical reactions kinetics; Briggs-Haldane kinetics.
+Michaelis-Menten, Lineweaver-Burk and Eadie-Hofstee plots for the determination of enzyme kinetic parameters.
 Enzyme reaction mechanisms classified by molecularity, international convention for nomenclature, catalytic mechanisms employed by enzymes.
 Molecular interactions restricted to binding: Scatchard and Hill equations.
 A lecture/tutorial course of 39 hours.